albertjcuac/rick-mortyAPI/README.md

+# Basic search experience consuming The Rick and Morty API
-# Primer ejercicio como academy en Empathy.co
+First challenge as academy in Empathy.co